-1. Band of Brothers (Historical Drama)
+1. Band of Brothers

 This miniseries is the incredible tale of “Easy” Company’s training and involvement throughout Europe during World War II.
 Obviously some parts were adapted for structure and dramatic effect, but it is based on historic people, events, and accounts.

-2. The Wire (Crime Drama)
+3. The Wire

-The Wire is a police drama unlike any other police drama throughout television history.
+The Wire is a police drama unlike any other police drama in television history.
 It takes place in the city of Baltimore and follows a massive cast of characters that are so fleshed out that it can feel more like a documentary than a drama at times.

 For its sheer amount of dramatic depth and breadth, The Wire is my favorite TV show of all time.
 You can also watch it on Amazon Prime Video.

-6. True Detective (Crime Drama)
+5. True Detective

 The first season of True Detective is some of the best television in the past decade.
 Over the course of eight episodes, you’re treated to a dark and mysterious investigation that twists and turns at all the right moments.